chinapedia/wikipedia.abstract.en/Page/Moctezuma_II.md

 Host and prisoner of the Spaniards

-Van_Beecq_-_Moctezuma_imprisoned_by_Cortés.jpeg Moctezuma brought Cortés to his palace where the Spaniards lived as his guests for several months.
+Moctezuma brought Cortés to his palace where the Spaniards lived as his guests for several months.
 Moctezuma continued to govern his empire and even undertook conquests of new territory during the Spaniards' stay at Tenochtitlan.

 At some time during that period, Moctezuma became a prisoner in his own house.
 Exactly why this happened is not clear from the extant sources.
 The Aztec nobility reportedly became increasingly displeased with the large Spanish army staying in Tenochtitlan, and Moctezuma told Cortés that it would be best if they left.
 Shortly thereafter, Cortés left to fight Pánfilo de Narváez.
 During his absence, tensions between Spaniards and Aztecs exploded into the Massacre in the Great Temple, and Moctezuma became a hostage used by the Spaniards to ensure their security.[29]